 Building your kit with combo sets

 If you're starting from scratch, combo sets bundle a clipper, trimmer and accessories together at better value than buying separately — for example the Wahl Cordless Barber Combo or the Cordless Super Taper Combi set.
 Pair a fading clipper with a workhorse and a trimmer and you've got the heart of your kit.
-For help choosing, see our best clippers for barbers guide and our Wahl clipper comparison.
+For help choosing the tools and brands, see our barber starter kit guide, our best clippers for barbers guide and our Wahl clipper comparison.

 Buying for a new barbershop